angelmdezhdez/methods-for-mobility-flows-in-bikesharing-systems/README.md

 This will generate the dendrogram plot saved as a .pdf file in the specified output directory as well as .npy files containing the cluster labels for different numbers of possible clusters.

 ## Abstracting mobility flows
+The `src/abstract_flows/` folder contains the implementation and modification of the method proposed in "Abstracting mobility flows from bike-sharing systems" by Kon et al. (2021).
+In `arrow.py` you will find the code to create the arrows that represent the flows in a bikesharing system.
+This arrows are plotted in a Folium map.
+The script `grid.py` creates a grid over the area of interest and aggregates the flows into the grid cells.
+There are functions to create the grid, and all the information about the grid.
+The script `flows.py` contains functions to process the flows data, and also the functions to plot the flows in a Folium map using the arrows created in `arrow.py`.
 ## Dictionary learning for mobility flows
 The `src/dictionary_learning/` folder contains the implementation of dictionary learning for mobility flows in bikesharing systems.
 The code in `train_dict.py` learns a dictionary of atoms and the corresponding weights for representing the flows.
 This script requires the following arguments: